IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Ringley, Lyell (scholarly agent)??
 - fight some cultists, reward w info
 	- evidence of capturing Alara
+	- location of the dungeon - on campus, which building
+		- show that the Bridgewater catacombs r important to the cult
 	- specific passcode or sth to get in the dungeon?
 -